yuvaraj-07/Helix/README.md

 # Tech stack and Modules used:
             Django , HTML5 , CSS , JavaScript ,TensorFlow OpenCV

+# Evaluation of answers

+We take a average of highest similarity scores attained by every line in student answer with that if teacher answer and call it semantic score.
+Then we take an IOU of important phrases in student and teacher answer and call this score the syntactic score.
+Now we consider a weighted average of the semantic and syntactic scores as the final score attained by a student.
+The weightage is more to the semantic and less to the syntactic evaluation

 # Implementing AI based monitoring processes: